oneapi-src/oneTBB/README.md

 [![Apache License Version 2.0](https://img.shields.io/badge/license-Apache_2.0-green.svg)](LICENSE.txt) [![oneTBB CI](https://github.com/oneapi-src/oneTBB/actions/workflows/ci.yml/badge.svg)](https://github.com/oneapi-src/oneTBB/actions/workflows/ci.yml?query=branch%3Amaster)

 oneAPI Threading Building Blocks (oneTBB) is a flexible performance template library.
-It simplifies the work of adding parallelism to complex applications across accelerated architectures, even if you’re not a threading expert.
+It simplifies the work of adding parallelism to complex applications across accelerated architectures, even if you are not a threading expert.

 The library lets you easily write parallel C++ programs that take full advantage of multi-core performance.
 Such programs are portable, composable and have a future-proof scalability. oneTBB provides you with functions, interfaces, and classes to parallelize and scale the code.